 Then there’s some crazy Iraq War vet with a gun.
 Oh.
 And eventually there’s a priest who pulls the whole “We’re being judged” act.

 But mostly importantly, there are gut-munching zombies and just enough humor to keep this a horror movie and not turn it into zombie farce.
 Fun, fun, fun, I say!

 NOTHING LEFT TO FEAR (2013)

 I went into Nothing Left to Fear expecting to fear nothing.
 I thought it was going to be more of a thriller than a horror, but I was wrong.
-My expectations were all over the place the more I watched it.
-And upon learning that it’s devilish plot is based on a real life town.
+My expectations were all over the place the more I watched it, especially upon learning that its devilish plot is based on a real life town.